-Although uniforms are optional for Chaperones, we recommend them because they help members and parents recognize Blizzard staff on and off the slopes.
+Uniforms are optional for Chaperones.
+However, we recommend them because they help members and parents recognize Blizzard staff on and off the slopes.
 Our uniform program allows you to purchase high-quality, brand-name clothing at discounted prices (often below wholesale).
 Please contact the office if you are interested in purchasing a uniform.
 Even if you choose not to purchase a uniform, you must wear your Blizzard nametag.

 How do I register to be a Chaperone?

-There are limited Chaperone positions offered each year and fill up very quickly; registration opens in October.
+There are limited Chaperone positions offered each season.
+Registration typically opens in October.
 Chaperones from the previous year have registration priority.
-New positions become available based on additional bus stops, member need or upon a previous Chaperone withdrawal.

 Register online selecting “Chaperone” as your preference, along with your personal contact information and bus stop.
 Upon receiving your registration, you’ll be contacted by the office.
-Once you’re registered, your username and password will allow you to access more detailed information on our staff website.
-For additional information, please contact the Blizzard office.
+Once you’re registered, you can access more information on our staff website.
+For additional information, please email the Blizzard office.